mptcp-nexus/android_frameworks_base/README.md

 MPTCP enabled base framework
 ============================

-Enhanced base framework, so that 3G and WIFI can work simultaneously.
+Enhanced base framework, which allows for simultaneous use of 3G and WiFi connections.